Parish Neighbourhood Plan

 The Plan covers five distinct subject areas: Housing, Green Spaces and the Environment, Transport and Movement, Community Facilities, and Business and the Local Economy, and contains 29 related policies.

-The Plan has now reached its Pre-Submission stage – the Public Consultation – enabling residents and other interested parties to comment on the Plan and its policies.
+The Plan has recently concluded its Pre-Submission stage – the Public Consultation – enabling residents and other interested parties to comment on the Plan and its policies.

 View the slides from the Public Meeting held on Zoom on 9th November: Presentation Slides